Apang20/Paint-Clone/README.md

 ## Overview
 An application with a Canvas HTML element to create a basic version of MS Paint

-Inspired by Udemy JS Web Projects: 20 Projects to Build Your Portfolio, but with additional customizations:
-- favicon logo
-- CSS3/HTML5
-- Icons

 ## Technologies
 - JavaScript
 - HTML5